 How do I check the number of questions my class has completed?

 Sign in to your IXL account and visit the “Students Quickview” report, which can be found by clicking on the “Analytics” tab.
 You can also find it by visiting https://www.ixl.com/analytics/students-quickview.
-Once you reach this report, set the date range to “This month”, select the subject/s you practiced, and set the grade levels if needed.
+Once you reach this report, set the date range to “This month”, select the subject/s your students practiced, and set the grade levels if needed.

 How do I check to see if my students have mastered (reached a SmartScore of 100 in) at least 3 skills?

 When you’re signed in to your IXL account, head to the “Analytics” tab and visit the “Score Grid” report (https://www.ixl.com/analytics/score-grid).
 To see a rundown of students’ score within the contest period, set the date range to “This month” and make sure you’re viewing current scores and not best attempt scores.
 (Not sure how to switch between best attempt scores and current scores?
-See the screenshot below.)
+See the screenshot below!)

 Are problems for all subjects counted?

 Yes, practice in all subjects on your subscription will be counted.
 However, we will not count practice in subjects for which you have a trial.